Negligent nightclub bar security can be the cause of the Death of a Nightclub.

 - A neighborhood association or tenant group can file numerous complaints as well that have an effect on city managers.

-- Law enforcement will sometimes jump on the bandwagon to support ousting of the offending club for being a drain on police resources.
+- Law enforcement will sometimes jump on the bandwagon to support the ousting of the offending club for being a drain on police resources.

 Negligent Nightclub Bar Security – Revocation Process